 Getting Started in the Melosity Studio

-An audio channel is a layer of a track in which you record different parts of a song.
-Each channel contains a separate track of streaming audio.
-For example, you record in your first track (eg. drums) and then the second track would be another audio stream (eg. Guitar) and the third (eg. Vocals) brings the track together.
-As you get more creative you can add lots of channels, each adding tiny additions to give a different feel to the track.
-You can add your first channel by clicking the ‘record’ or ‘upload’ button on the left.
-You can also add a new channel by going to the ‘edit’ tab and clicking the ‘add empty channel’ tab.
+An audio track is a layer where you record different parts of a song.
+For example, you record in your first track (eg. drums) and then the second track would be another audio (eg. Guitar) and the third (eg. Vocals) brings the project together.
+As you get more creative you can add lots of tracks, each adding a tiny addition to give a different feel to the project.
+You can add your first track by clicking the ‘record’ or ‘upload’ button on the left.
+You can also add a new track from the left hand side clicking below the existing tracks the Add Track button.

 What is BPM?

 Beats per minute (BPM) is a unit typically used as a measure of tempo in music creation.
 You can increase or decrease the BPM within the Melosity studio by going to the ‘BPM’ area at the bottom.
 If you click on the number that’s there, you can type in the new BPM you want for your track.
 You will need to do this before starting your project as this will change the metronome speed to the new BPM you want.
-If you have tracks already recorded into the project, they will not change to the new tempo and you will need to re-record them.
+It is especially beneficial to play with a metronome, if you are planning to collaborate with someone else, as they can then follow your BPM.

-You can create a new channel in a few different ways:
+You can create a new track in a few different ways:

 How do I split a sample/track?

 Position the playhead where ever you want to split the track.
 When you hover over a track, an ‘edit” button appears over it.
 Click this button and then click ‘split at playhead.’
-The track will split wherever the playhead is over it.
+The track will split at the position of the playhead.
 If the playhead is not over the track, the ‘split at playhead’ option will be disabled.
-Move the track over it and click the edit button again.

 How do I extend/duplicate a track?

 Hover over the sample you want to duplicate, click the ‘edit’ button, then click Duplicate.
 The duplicated track appears right after the existing track.
 For example, this is an excellent way to duplicate loops.